-Full Application Phase Instructions
+Detailed Full Application Phase Instructions

-Each Invited applicant must submit a Full Application by March 28, 2024, at 3:00 pm ET via the LLS Research Portal at https://lls.fluxx.io.
-Most sections of the full application will carry through from the LOI Phase.
-Information that carries through must not be modified; changes cannot be made to the LOI components after the LOI Phase deadline.
-The remainder of the full application consists of web form components and elements to be uploaded as a single PDF.
+Each applicant must submit a full application by March 31, 2025, at 3:00 pm EST via the LLS Research Portal at https://lls.fluxx.io.
+Most sections of the full application will be automatically captured on the LLS Research Portal from the Letter of Intent Phase.
+Other pieces of information will be captured in the application template that must be downloaded, completed, and then uploaded by the applicant as a single PDF.
+The applicant may not modify any information from the submitted LOI as this is subject to the "Changes" section listed above and may result in disqualification of the application.

-The Full Application is a more complete description of the SCOR.
-There should be no changes to the original intent, aims, or leadership between the LOI and the full application.

 Full applications are reviewed by an independent and voluntary expert panel.
-Full Applications will be assigned two scores.
-The Priority Score follows the NIH 1-9 scoring system using the criteria listed in the Review Criteria section.
-The reviewers also assign a Mission Score, which evaluates the application's adherence to the SCOR award's intent (see Mission Score).
+Full Applications will be assigned a Priority Score following the NIH 1-9 scoring system using the criteria listed in the Review Criteria section.